pexip/plugin-recording-rtmp/README.md

 ## Build for production

-To create a package you need to install first all the dependencies:
+To create a package, you will need to install first all the dependencies:

 ```bash
 $ npm i